These diet suggestions and natural herbal supplements will help you get to the root of pitta imbalance.

-Occasional heartburn has been found to plague more than 40 percent of adults living in the United States.
-(1)
+Occasional heartburn has been found to plague more than 40% of adults living in the United States, according to peer-reviewed research.

-One study that followed 30,000 volunteers for 11 years showed that occasional heartburn concerns have risen by nearly 50 percent just within the last decade.
-(2)
+Another study that followed 30,000 volunteers for 11 years showed that occasional heartburn concerns have risen by nearly 50%just within the last decade.

-For relief, many turn to antacid medications, which are often linked to a litany of serious side effects.
+For relief, many turn to antacid medications, which suppress stomach acid but are often linked to a litany of serious side effects.

-Logically, the idea of suppressing the stomach acids for extended periods of time just reeks of unwanted long-term consequences.
+Logically, the idea of suppressing stomach acid for extended periods of time reeks of unwanted long-term consequences.

-Stomach acid is crucial to properly digest the foods you eat—particularly the harder-to-break-down foods like wheat, grain, nuts, seeds, and beans.
+Stomach acid is crucial to properly digesting the foods you eat—particularly the harder-to-break-down foods like wheat, grain, nuts, seeds, and beans.

 Your stomach acid is needed to manufacture a protein called the “intrinsic factor,” which escorts vitamin B12 to your brain and liver.
-Your stomach acid is your first line of defense to protect you from toxins and undesirable microbes that are incessantly trying to make your gut their new home.
+Your stomach acid is your first line of defense against toxic material and undesirable microbes that are incessantly trying to make your gut their new home.

 Suppressing stomach acid may temporarily alleviate the symptoms, but what can be done to address the cause?

-Of course, occasional heartburn is not a new phenomenon and Ayurveda talked much about it.
+Of course, occasional heartburn is not a new phenomenon and ancient Ayurvedic texts talked much about it.